-In Mumbai AEML, faced with the costliest land in India, opted to integrate a new transformer into an existing substation.
+In Mumbai, faced with the costliest land in India, AEML opted to integrate a new transformer into an existing substation.
 The 125MVA/220kV transformer was manufactured and commissioned in March 2021 by Siemens Mumbai, India.

 AEML specified synthetic ester for its new transformer.
-It is now the first operator in India to use a synthetic organic ester fluid in a 220 kV transformer.
-The prime reasons for MIDEL’s selection were fire safety (>300°C fire point), net calorific value (30.8MJ/Kg), higher oxidation stability, environmental protection, and MIDEL 7131’s proven operational record in Large Power Transformers across the globe and environmental protection – key factors in such a heavily populated location.
+The prime reasons for MIDEL’s selection were: fire safety (>300°C fire point), net calorific value (30.8MJ/Kg), higher oxidation stability, environmental protection, and MIDEL 7131’s proven operational record in Large Power Transformers across the globe – key factors in such a heavily populated location

-Beyond the all-important fire safety advantage (particularly significant for those utilities faced with densely populated locations), opting for a synthetic organic ester fluid over mineral oil has other benefits:
+AEML is now the first operator in India to use a synthetic organic ester fluid in a 220 kV transformer.
+Beyond the all-important fire safety advantage (particularly significant for those utilities faced with high population locations), opting for a synthetic organic ester fluid over mineral oil has other benefits:

-There is less operational risk with MIDEL 7131 because of its high oxidation stability which has been reported as an issue in service in the challenging Indian sub-continent climate.
+• there is less operational risk with MIDEL 7131 because of its high oxidation stability which has been reported as an issue in service in the challenging Indian sub-continent climate

-AEML has identified ester fluids as a cornerstone technology, helping them address critical challenges facing their transmission network – such as ageing infrastructure, expensive land, population growth, sustainability and safety.
+AEML has identified ester fluids as a cornerstone technology, helping them address critical challenges facing their transmission network such as ageing infrastructure, expensive land, population growth, sustainability and safety.